Environment Factory Guide

 x-signature: <hex-digest>

-The signature is an HMAC-SHA256 of the raw request body, using a shared secret that only you and Autonoma know.
+The signature is an HMAC-SHA256 of the raw request body, using the signing secret that both you and Autonoma know.
 Your endpoint must:

 1. Read the raw request body (before JSON parsing)

-2. Compute HMAC-SHA256 of that body using your shared secret
+2. Compute HMAC-SHA256 of that body using AUTONOMA_SIGNING_SECRET

 3. Compare your result with the x-signature header